merryful/CoxAuto-WIT-Hackathon/README.md

 1. Create a folder on your local machine (this is where your project is going to exist)
 2. Follow steps in link (https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) under "Cloning repository". <br>
   ** If you have an account then clone this way: Clone a repository using GitHub CLI, click GitHub CLI, then click . <br>
-  ** If you Dont have an account then clone this way: To clone the repository using HTTPS, under "HTTPS", click .
+  ** If you Dont have an account: download zip file and open the folder in your IDE.